maggiedelano/roambookclub/README.md

 2. **getMissingNotes.js:** similar to checkForMissingZettels.js, but works based on a prefix in the note's page title instead (for use with namespaced zettelkasten e.g. [[Seedling/My Note]]).
 3. **addPageRefsToIndex.js:** populate the zettel index with (X page refs) after each zettel.
 (Caution: this smartblock overwrites the contents of blocks on the page.
 Backup your index page before you call it the first time, or test it on a different page, just in case.)

-These are most easily used with 42SmartBlock buttons.
-To use, create a new smartblock (#42SmartBlock Your SmartBlock Name).
-In a child block under the smart block name, type <%J: %>.
-Then, go back after the colon and type ``` to insert a javascript code block.
-Paste the code inside the code block.
-You can also make a button using {{BUTTON TITLE:42SmartBlock:Your SmartBlock Name:42RemoveButton=false}}.
+These are most easily used with SmartBlock buttons.
+However, some changes to SmartBlocks have been made that make it a little more difficult to use them with Javascript.
+Check out the migration guide [here](https://roamjs.com/extensions/smartblocks/developer_docs#lQzIf6sxv).
+I implemented this in the Hivemind code above for reference.

 ## Resources / References